toureholder/flutter_workshop/README.md

 [![codecov](https://codecov.io/gh/toureh/flutter_workshop/branch/master/graph/badge.svg)](https://codecov.io/gh/toureh/flutter_workshop)
 [![Lint](https://img.shields.io/badge/style-pedantic-blue.svg)](https://github.com/dart-lang/pedantic)

 This repository contains a sample app that I use to give workshops geared towards beginners to Flutter.

+The commit history contains multiple ways of doing the same thing.
+For example, in one commit we manually spawn an isolate to do work in the background and in a later commit we use use Flutter's handy `compute` function to do the job.
+In one commit we manually parse and serialize json and in a later commit we do it with code generation.

-I've made an effort to keep the git history clean by doing cohesive commits that each represent a teachable building block in the app.
+I've made an effort to squash changes into cohesive commits that each represent a teachable building block in the app.

 ## Contains examples of: